LambdaHack/LambdaHack/README.md

 correctly depending on versions of the libraries, terminfo and terminal emulators.
 The curses frontend is not fully supported due to the limitations of the curses library.
-With the vty frontend started in an xterm, CTRL-keypad keys for running seem to work OK, but on rxvt they do not.
+With the vty frontend started in an xterm, Control-keypad keys for running seem to work OK, but on rxvt they do not.
-The commands that require pressing CTRL and SHIFT together won't work either, but fortunately they are not crucial to gameplay.
+The commands that require pressing Control and Shift together won't work either, but fortunately they are not crucial to gameplay.
 For movement, laptop (uk8o79jl) and Vi keys (hjklyubn, if enabled in config.ui.ini) should work everywhere.
 GTK works fine, too, both